hallettj/hallettj.github.com/source/_drafts/flow-cookbook-unpacking-json.markdown

 An "item" might be a story, a comment, a question, a job posting, a poll, or a voting option in a poll.
-If you don't have context for the ID, the only way to know what you get is to fetch the data and inspect it at runtime.
+If you don't have context for the ID, the only way to know what you have fetched is to check the `type` property of the response data at runtime.
 To add type safety to a call to this API, it is necessary to describe a type that encompasses all of the possible shapes that the returned data might take.